naidu9678/bits_chatbot_cc/README.md

     PDFLoader -->|Push the pickle/index files back to S3| S3
 ```

-- This component is responsible for parsing and vectorising as well as storing the vector indexes in a static easily accessible manner, using FAISS (Facebook AI Similarity Search) vector store.
 - The PDFs are stored in a S3 bucket and accessed using boto3.
 - The vectorizer is trained using `GoogleGenerativeAIEmbeddings`'s model `models/embedding-001`.